Indiana vs. Miami: Odds, spread, over/under - NCAA Tournament Second Round

 Indiana vs. Miami: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 4 seed Indiana Hoosiers (23-11) will take to the court against the No. 5 seed Miami Hurricanes (26-7) on Sunday with a spot in the Sweet 16 of the NCAA Tournament on the line.
-This matchup tips at 8:40 PM.
+The No. 4 seed Indiana Hoosiers (23-11) take to the court against the No. 5 seed Miami Hurricanes (26-7) with a Sweet 16 spot in the Midwest Region of the bracket up for grabs on Sunday at MVP Arena.

 Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Indiana vs. Miami matchup.